对象声明与对象表达式

 对象表达式

-Object expressions create objects of anonymous classes, that is, classes that aren't explicitly declared with the class declaration.
-Such classes are useful for one-time use.
-You can define them from scratch, inherit from existing classes, or implement interfaces.
-Instances of anonymous classes are also called anonymous objects because they are defined by an expression, not a name.
+Object expressions declare a class and create an instance of that class, but without naming either of them.
+These classes are useful for one-time use.
+They can either be created from scratch, inherit from existing classes, or implement interfaces.
+Instances of these classes are also called anonymous objects because they are defined by an expression, not a name.

 fun main() {